vishk23/moses/Reports/Commercial Lending/BUILT/docs/project-notes.md

 This will be the primary borrower if it's a person or it'll be controlling person of an org

+accts is main df and it will have customer_id (which is the primary borrower)
+- if it has an O as prefix of customerid it's an Organization
+- if it has an P as prefix, it's a person

 The steps to get to this are to identify primary borrower customer_id
 - if org